 I think this was her way of using up discounted or soon to be expired meat.
 Hungarian goulash is not a kids favorite meal.
 It was more of a beef stew that was heavy on the tomatoes and paprika.
 Sometimes mom threw in potatoes, but often we just had a side of crusty bread.

 American goulash does not have the big, hunks of chewy meat I was forced to consume, it is made with ground beef instead.
 It is still a tomato-based dish, but to make it more appealing to the whole family it is also made with elbow macaroni.

 If you’d rather skip tips and tricks, essential cooking info, and similar recipe ideas – and get straight to the American Goulash recipe – simply scroll to the bottom of the page where you can find the printable recipe card.

-I like to add colorful peppers to my dishes, so I used orange bell peppers in this goulash recipe.
-Feel free to use green peppers, or whatever peppers you have on hand, or feel free to omit them all together.
-Carrots would work well.
+- I like to add colorful peppers to my dishes, so I used orange bell peppers in this goulash recipe.
+Feel free to use green peppers, or whatever peppers you have on hand, or feel free to omit them altogether.

 More Beef Dishes You Will Love: